uscmakers/TutorialPractice/README.md

 - git checkout branch_name: switch branches
 - git branch --list: list the branches that you have on your local machine
 - git branch -d branch_name: delete the branch

+## Advanced Git Shortcuts

+- git reset --soft HEAD~1: Undo one git commit (change the ~1 to ~5 if you want to undo the past 5 commits)
+- git stash: Lets pretend that you were working on branch "avl" to work on avl trees.
+Even though you don't want to commit the code yet, you want to hop over to another branch to work another feature.
+You can save the work you were doing on the avl trees using stash.
+- git stash list: List all the stashes you've stored
+- git stash apply: You can re-apply the changes you've stashed back to your branch (most recent stash)
+- git stash apply@{2}: Re-apply the second to most recent stash to your branches. (you can change the number to specify which stash you are talking about)